 The question I receive the most is whether living expenses of the expectant mom that are paid by the prospective adoptive parents in domestic infant adoptions are a qualified adoption expense under the Adoption Tax Credit.
 They are not.

 A good rule of thumb when determining what adoption expenses to include for the Adoption Tax Credit: when in doubt, use expenses that you know are covered.
 Most adoptions, other than from foster care, will exceed the amount of the credit, so simply choose the expenses that are clearly considered “qualified adoption expenses”.

 When to Apply for the Adoption Tax Credit?

 International and foster care adoptions must be final before you can apply for the Adoption Tax Credit.
 Expenses for domestic adoptions that are not yet final can be taken the year after the expenses are paid or you can wait until the adoption is final.

 How Does the Adoption Tax Credit 2018 Work?

 Line 47 of your Federal 1040 shows your tax liability.
 The difference between your tax liability and your federal withholding is either what you get as a refund or what you owe the federal government when you do your tax return.

-The Adoption Tax Credit comes in on Line 55 (Other Credits) from Form 8839 and takes care of your tax liability up to $13,570 for 2017 and $13,840 for 2018.
-You will get your withholding back (if tax liability is less than maximum credit amount) and child tax credit drops down to additional child tax credit (if you qualify).
+The Adoption Tax Credit comes in on Line 55 (Other Credits) from Form 8839 and takes care of your tax liability up to $13,810 for 2018.
+You will get your withholding back (if tax liability is less than maximum credit amount) and child tax credit drops down to an additional child tax credit (if you qualify).

 If you do not use all of the credit in the first year you can carry it forward for up to 5 years.